jentery/506/index.md

 * WOVEN: writing (including reading), oral (what's said and heard), visual (colour, layout, and images, for instance), electronic (how the work transmits media, and whether it's electronic), and nonverbal (gesture, audio, and movement, for instance).
 Thanks to [Georgia Tech's Writing and Communication Program](https://wcprogram.lmc.gatech.edu/posters/woven) for this approach and the acronym, WOVEN.
 * Agency: are you moving / engaging with or against the work?
 Maybe somewhere in between?
 What's the flow?
 Are you in, or do you want to be in, control?

-The modes and senses of the 20 m's prompt considerations of *attention and how we attend*.
+Modes and senses prompt considerations of *attention and how we attend*.

 ---